 Who are the best Batman actors?
-The DC Comics hero has had a rich history across the big and small screen over the years.
-We all know how Batman came to be — a young Bruce Wayne saw his parents be killed and used his family’s vast fortune to become the city’s vigilante and avenge their deaths.
-And countless movies, TV series, videogames, and novels have tried to unpack the full extent of Batman’s psyche.
+The DC Comics hero has had a rich history across the big and small screen.
+We all know how Batman came to be — a young Bruce Wayne saw his parents be killed and used his family’s vast fortune to become a vigilante and avenge their deaths.
+Countless movies, TV series, video games, and novels have tried to unpack the full extent of Batman’s psyche.

-With such an enormous legacy, those who sign onto a Batman movie have the daunting task of not only staying faithful to the source material but also ensuring that they are bringing something different to the DC character.
-When you play someone as complex as Batman, it is not just about acting a role in an action movie: it’s also a character study, where you explore how Batman’s trauma affected him and made him the person he is today.
+With such an enormous legacy, those who join the DC Universe as the masked hero have the daunting task of not only staying faithful to the source material but also ensuring that they are bringing something different to one of the best DC characters of all time.
+When you play someone as complex as Batman, it is not just about acting a role in the best superhero movies.
+You have to stand out.

-Now that the mantle has been passed to Robert Pattinson, who made his debut as Bruce Wayne in The Batman in March 2022, we’re going to look back and explore some of his competition: ranking the best Batman actors we have seen over the years from worst to best.
+Now that the mantle has been passed to Robert Pattinson, who made his debut as Bruce Wayne as part of the 2022 The Batman cast, we’re going to look back and explore his competition by ranking all the best Batman actors throughout the years, from the worst to best.

 - George Clooney